Upcoming Holiday Hours: Christmas

 -

-The City will make reasonable accommodations for persons with disabilities to in accordance with the Americans with Disabilities Act, and any requirements set forth herein may be waived or altered by the Recreation Program Manager in charge of a facility as necessary to accommodate the needs of persons with disabilities desiring to access that facility.
+The City will make reasonable accommodations for persons with disabilities in accordance with the Americans with Disabilities Act, and any requirements set forth herein may be waived or altered by the Recreation Sr. Manager in charge of a facility or programs necessary to accommodate the needs of persons with disabilities desiring to access that facility.
 However, visitors must be able to take care of their own health, medical and personal care needs, and must not pose a direct threat to the health and safety of others or themselves.
 A visitor who cannot meet their own health, medical, and personal care needs must be accompanied by a caregiver or other aide who will assume responsibility for assisting the visitor in the facility.

 -

 These regulations will be enforced by City Staff.
 Progressive discipline will be in effect for repeat or habitual offenders.
 Refunds will not be issued to visitors who are asked to leave a facility for any prohibited act.
 City Staff are authorized to determine when it is appropriate to contact the police or other law enforcement officials to assist with enforcement of these regulations and applicable laws.
 Violations of these regulations that constitute a criminal act may result in arrest and/or the filing of criminal charges.
 The City may also take additional action as it deems necessary or appropriate in response to violations of the regulations.
+If at any time, Recreation Staff or Volunteers feel threatened or for any emergency situation, they may call 911 and complete an incident report.

 Serious Acts

-- Staff will evaluate the safety of approaching the individual and whether to ask another staff member or supervisor to assist.
+a.
+Staff will evaluate the safety of approaching the individual and whether to ask another staff member or supervisor to assist.

-- Staff will ask the patron to immediately leave the premises, and not to return for at least 24 hours.
+b.
+Staff will ask the patron to immediately leave the premises, and not to return for at least 24 hours.

-- If the patron does not leave, Staff should immediately call 911.
+d.
+If the patron does not leave, Staff should immediately call 911.

 Other Prohibited Acts

-- Staff will inform the patron that the act must stop and not repeat.
+a.
+Staff will inform the patron that the act must stop and not repeat.

-- If the behavior stops, normal activity can then continue.
+b.
+If the behavior stops, normal activity can then continue.
 Staff must document the incident in a report.

-- The visitor may be told that facility privileges have been suspended and they will not be permitted access to any City Recreation facility until disciplinary action has been finalized.
+d.
+The visitor may be told that facility privileges have been suspended and they will not be permitted access to any City Recreation facility until disciplinary action has been finalized.

-- A warning/probationary letter will be sent to the patron.
+f.
+A warning/probationary letter will be sent to the patron.
 Depending on the severity of an offense, or repeated Unacceptable Behaviors, the person may be suspended from using all Recreation facilities for a designated period of time deemed appropriate for the nature of the offense.

 Guidelines for Suspension Lengths

-- The seriousness of the incident
+a.
+The seriousness of the incident

-- Whether, how many times, and how recently the patron has been previously suspended
+c.
+Whether, how many times, and how recently the patron has been previously suspended

-- Whether people were injured during the incident
+d.
+Whether people were injured during the incident

-- Whether property was damaged during the incident
+e.
+Whether property was damaged during the incident

-- Whether criminal charges were or will be filed in relation to the incident
+f.
+Whether criminal charges were or will be filed in relation to the incident

 -